Alternative Licensure Programs

 The alternative licensure programs simultaneously combines accelerated coursework with classroom experiences and one-to-one mentoring.
 Courses are designed for hybrid/blended delivery; all face-to-face class meetings are scheduled for evenings.

 Candidates in this program will have the guidance and support of a site-based mentor/coach and a University coordinator throughout the two years of required provisional teaching.

 This program is designed for those who already hold a bachelor's degree in one of the following specifically approved content areas: English/language arts, mathematics, science or social science.
 Potential candidates who do not hold a bachelor's degree in one of these approved content areas will be required to submit transcripts to the state superintendent to be reviewed for equivalency.

 Elementary Education Track

-Candidates in this program will be prepared to teach students from first to fifth grade.
+Candidates in this program will be prepared to teach students from first to sixth grade.
 Candidates will focus on multiple content areas such as reading, writing, science, health, social science, fine arts and physical education.

 Middle Level Education Track